andrewto307/SoccerPrediction/README.md

 ## Performance

-CatBoost achieves the best performance with 63% accuracy using SMOTE for class balancing.
-The system supports multiple algorithms including Random Forest, XGBoost, Gradient Boosting, Naive Bayes, and Stacking Classifier for comparison and experimentation.
+CatBoost achieves the best performance with 62% accuracy using SMOTE for class balancing.
+The system supports multiple algorithms including Random Forest, XGBoost, Gradient Boosting, SGD Classifier, Stacking Classifier and MLP Classifier for comparison and experimentation.

 ## Quick Start